mohandere/todo-jquery-php-mysql/readme.md

-# ToDo App using jQuery, php, Mysql
+# ToDo app using jQuery, php, Mysql

 Mysql db stores todos of user, using ajax for GET/POST.
 Mysql needs connected before runing this app.